-MG Legal are experienced and qualified Property Law Solicitors who know what questions to ask to ensure that you have the information you need to be satisfied that you are making the right choice in your purchase.
-We are with you every step of the way ensuring that you have the legal advice and assistance on your commercial property matters from the property searches to completion.
+MG Legal's highly-experienced property law solicitors know which questions to ask to ensure that you have the information you need to be satisfied that you are making the right choice in your commercial property purchase.

 Stages of buying a commercial property.

 1. Once you have found a commercial property you wish to purchase, you will need to make a written offer to the Vendor or the Vendor’s Commercial Estate Agent.
 Read our 10 Tips for Buying your first Commercial Property.